-As our survey showed, most legacy companies are still at the watcher or at best the explorer stage of the digital transformation journey.
+As our survey showed, most legacy companies are still at the watcher or, at best, the explorer stage of the digital transformation journey.
 How can they move to the visionary level?
 What sets visionaries apart from watchers and explorers?

-According to our research, visionaries stand out in that they have fully embraced the mindset and practices of both being agile and doing Agile.
+According to our research, visionaries stand out in the way they have fully embraced the mindset and practices of both being agile and doing Agile.

-To become more like visionaries, automotive companies should put in place a formal digital transformation strategy, and share that plan with employees, customers and partners alike.
-They should also develop and implement a comprehensive strategy for using automation and AI to bolster human capabilities, rather than just focusing on cutting costs.
+To become more like visionaries, companies should put in place a formal digital transformation strategy, and share that plan with employees, customers and partners alike.
+They should also develop and implement a comprehensive strategy for using automation and AI to bolster human capabilities rather than just focusing on cutting costs.

 These are not trivial matters.
-Companies will face real challenges around talent recruitment and reskilling, retooling legacy systems, building the five accelerator capabilities, and fighting off lean, hungry digital native disruptors that are making daily headlines in the automotive industry.

-The truth is that incumbent companies need to do three things, do them all well, and do them simultaneously:
+Companies will face real challenges around talent recruitment and reskilling, retooling legacy systems, building the five accelerator capabilities, and fighting off lean, hungry digital native disruptors.
+The truth is that incumbent financial services firms need to do three things, do them all well and do them simultaneously: